Configuration options for the Nomad server for Domino

 You can check here to see all available options.

 If not set, the server generates a random secret on startup.
 This interferes with clustering.
-If you are (http) clustering the Nomad server for Domino, you need to set the same session cookie secret on all servers.
+If you are (http) clustering the Nomad server on Domino, you need to set the same session cookie secret on all servers.

 Pick a random string for the secret.
 You may change this as often as you like.
 Changing the value invalidates everyone's session.